 All cannabis must be packaged specifically to meet government regulations.
 These regulations don’t leave a lot of freedom to be creative.
 I’m sure a company would love to create a package out of cheese but that won’t fly.
 As delicious and biodegradable as that sounds that would be very illegal.

 The wasteful plastic is not the only environmental concern.
 Like that “oil is good” video your Uncle from Alberta keeps posting on Facebook explains, fossil fuels are in everything you love.
 The harm of wasteful packaging is compounded by the process of making the plastic which is from oil.

 If the cannabis industry is actually allowed to solve this problem it can have ramifications for all industries.
-The industry is new so that is why there is such a spotlight on it at the moment.
+The industry is new so that is why there is a bright spotlight on it at the moment.
 It can be easy to say “A lot of products use plastic for packaging so what’s the big deal?”.
-The big deal is that is not a solution and this is why we will have robot overlords in our future.
+The big deal is, that is not a solution and this is why we will have robot overlords in our future.

 Children Are To Blame

 Like most of society’s inconveniences children are to blame.
 The governments regulations responsible for wasteful packaging comes down to protecting children.
 If you want to buy weed legally then it’s going to come in this mini plastic vault so little Johnny doesn’t steal your stash.
 Don’t worry about your cigarettes or that box of wine in the fridge.
 Those have been legal for centuries and Johnny should know that.

 Yes marijuana is legal but why is it still slapped with this stigma that it’s more dangerous?
 A wine bottle with a twist off cap and a cardboard box full tobacco are not hard to access.
 Should they be?
 Maybe but not if it causes an environmental crisis.